-Additionally, dogs can have trouble when they eat other herbs and spices typically found in pasta dishes.
+Additionally, dogs can have trouble when they eat other herbs and spices typically found in pasta and noodle dishes.
 Salt, for example, can lead to neurological issues such as seizures and dizziness.
 Oregano is another pasta ingredient that is toxic to dogs.
 Large doses can lead to kidney or liver problems.

-Cheese is another delicious addition to any pasta dish.
+Cheese is another delicious addition to any pasta or noodle dish.
 While a small cheese treat makes for a mouthwatering morsel for any well-behaved dog, pet parents should avoid feeding cheese to their dogs in large amounts as this can result in heart conditions, weight gain, and gastrointestinal problems.

 Is Pasta Bad for Dogs?

 While we know that pasta by itself is not bad for dogs, can it become a staple of their doggie diet?

 The simple answer is no. Since your pet’s diet is mainly composed of fat and protein, increasing their carb consumption can have a negative impact.
 One study concluded that dogs that are fed a diet high in carbohydrates actually extracted less nutrients from their food than dogs that ate low-carb, high-protein meals.

 High-carb diets can also make your dog fat.
 Overweight pets can develop additional health conditions including cancer, arthritis, and heart disease.